DjFix/studioone_functions/README.md

 Argument is optional: None or 0 = all tracks, 1 = selected tracks

 - **getTracksByName** (string, _[integer]_)</br>
-Returns an array of arrange tracks where the track name contains the string.
-Matching: 0 or none = no case sensitivity, 1 = case sensitive matching
+Returns an array of arrange tracks where the track name contains the string. </br>
+Optional case sensitivy matching: 0 or none = no case sensitivity, 1 = case sensitive

 - **renameTracks** (find _[string]_, replace _[string]_)</br>
 Replace parts of all track names.
 Case sensitive matching (search string, replacment string)